SAP-archive/cloud-s4-sdk-pipeline-lib/README.md

 ## Description

- This pipeline library is used by [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+ This pipeline library is used by [SAP S/4HANA Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline).
- It defines the common steps (functions) in a Jenkins pipeline to build, test and deploy applications.
+ It defines the common steps (functions) in a Jenkins pipeline to build, test and deploy applications to the SAP Cloud Platform.

  ## Requirements

- To use the pipeline library you must have a git project which uses a pipeline, such as the [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+ To use the pipeline library you must have a git project which uses a pipeline, such as the [SAP S/4HANA Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline).

  ## Download and Installation